 The Pennsylvania Archives, Second Series, Volume 2, page 253, record the marriage on April 14, 1763, of Robert Venable and Diana (negroes).
-The United States Census of 1790 lists as living in Philadelphia City, "Robert Venables (Negroe)" residing at North Sixth Street in the area from Market to Race Street, east side, and the number of "all other free people" at the same address as four, - doubtless Robert's wife, Diana, and three children.
+The United States Census of 1790 lists as living in Philadelphia City, "Robert Venables (Negroe)" residing at North Sixth Street in the area from Market to Race Street, east side, and the number of "all other free people" at the same address as four,-doubtless Robert's wife, Diana, and three children.
 Robert Venables is the only one of the Venable name listed in the 1790 census as living in Pennsylvania.

-Robert Venables parents must have come from Barbados with Thomas Venable, Esquire.
+Robert Venables' parents must have come from Barbados with Thomas Venable, Esquire.
 Watson gives Robert's birth date as January, 1736.
-The first documentary proof of Thomas Venable, Esquire, as a resident of Philadelphia is in Deed D-68, between "Elizabeth Horne . and Thomas Venables late of Barbados he now of Pennsylvania," which was dated December 4, 1736.
-Until the exact time of the arrival in Philadelphia of Thomas Venable, Esquire, is established, the birthplace, - Barbados or Pennsylvania, of Robert Ven ahles cannot he fixed 1 or ixoocit V CII auros camillot ν $\Pi \Lambda \cup U$ ı.
+The first documentary proof of Thomas Venable, Esquire, as a resident of Philadelphia is in Deed D-68, between "Elizabeth Horne . . . and Thomas Venables late of Barbados he now of Pennsylvania," which was dated December 4, 1736.
+Until the exact time of the arrival in Philadelphia of Thomas Venable, Esquire, is established, the birthplace, - Barbados or Pennsylvania, - of Robert Venables cannot be fixed.